sophgo/tpu-mlir/docs/developer_manual/source_en/07_calibration.rst

    :width: 800px
    :align: center

-Areas of the UI is marked with light blue rectangle for reference, includeing:
+Areas of the UI is marked with light blue rectangle for reference, dark green comments on the areas, includeing:
    1. working directory and net file indication
-   2. accuracy summary
+   2. accuracy summary area
-   3. layer information card
+   3. layer information area
    4. graph display area
-   5. tensor data compare figure
+   5. tensor data compare figure area
-   6. infomation summary
+   6. infomation summary and tensor distribution area (by switching tabs)

 With scroll wheel over graph display area, the displayed net graph can be zoomed in and out, and hover or click on the nodes (layer), the attributes of it will be displayed in the layer information card, by clicking on the edges (tensor), the compare of tensor data in float and quantized net is displayed in tensor data compare figure, and by clicking on the dot in accuracy summary or information list cells, the layer/tensor will be located in graph display area.

-Notice: the net graph is displayed according to quantized net, and there may be difference in it comparing to float net, some layer/tensor may not exist in float net, but the data is copied from quantized net for compare, so the accuracy may seem perfect, but in fact, it should be ignored.
-Typical layer is Cast layer in quantized net, in following picture, the non-exist tensor data type will be NA.
+**Notice: the net graph is displayed according to quantized net, and there may be difference in it comparing to float net, some layer/tensor may not exist in float net, but the data is copied from quantized net for compare, so the accuracy may seem perfect, but in fact, it should be ignored.
+Typical layer is Cast layer in quantized net, in following picture, the non-exist tensor data type will be NA.**
+**Notice: without --debug parameter in deployment of the net, some essential intermediate files needed by visual tool would have been deleted by default, please re-deploy with --debug parameter.**

 information displayed on edge (tensor) is illustrated as following: